jjones203/PizzaPartyPresident/README.md

 * according to your system.
 * mouse scroll wheel also zooms in and out

-<<<<<<< HEAD
-### Time
-The game time mechanism can be controlled via the "next button on the control panel
-* "next" will step the game forward one year

-### Inspecting
-* clicking on a continent will select that continent for display and modification
-* holding shift while clicking will add countries to any that are currently selected
-* holding shift and dragging with the mouse will allow for rectangular selection of countries
-    * known bug: Radio button selection of overlays causes rectangular selection to break
-    We are comfortable blaming the Swing framework for this

-### Info Panel

-use the tabs of the info panel to display information about and control the currently selected countries

-* "demographic" shows country demographic data
-* "land" shows a summary of land usage and provides buttons for modification
-* "crops" shows a more detailed, single-crop oriented view, also with modification controls
-* "overlays" provides an interface for showing different visual data on the map

 ### Credits
 text editor for XML editing was build using [RSyntaxTextArea](https://github.com/bobbylight).